PeterLawrence/TinyMCE-js-beautify/README.md

 Usage
 -----

-To test the installation open the TestTinyMCE.html found in the js-beautify-master folder.
+To test the installation open the TestTinyMCE.html found in the TinyMCE-js-beautify folder.
 Note you might need to update the Javascript paths at the being of this html file.
-Default installation location is /TinyMCE/js-beautify-master
+Default installation location is /TinyMCE/TinyMCE-js-beautify

 Note
 ----